tannewt/wa-law.org/bill/2021-22/sb/5483/S/README.md

 3. The legislature may transfer from the capital vessel replacement account to the connecting Washington account created under RCW 46.68.395 such amounts as reflect the excess fund balance of the capital vessel replacement account to be used for ferry terminal construction and preservation.

 4. During the 2019-2021 fiscal biennium, the legislature may direct the state treasurer to make transfers of moneys in the capital vessel replacement account to the transportation partnership account.

+## Section 701
+> This section adds a new section to an existing chapter [46.68](/rcw/46_motor_vehicles/46.68_disposition_of_revenue.md).
+Here is the [modified chapter](rcw/46_motor_vehicles/46.68_disposition_of_revenue.md) for context.

+The forward Washington account is created in the motor vehicle fund.
+Moneys in the account may be spent only after appropriation.
+Expenditures from the account must be used only for projects or improvements identified as forward Washington projects or improvements in an omnibus transportation appropriations act, including any principal and interest on bonds authorized for the projects or improvements.

+## Section 702
+> This section adds a new section to an existing chapter [46.68](/rcw/46_motor_vehicles/46.68_disposition_of_revenue.md).
+Here is the [modified chapter](rcw/46_motor_vehicles/46.68_disposition_of_revenue.md) for context.

+The forward flexible account is created in the state treasury.
+Moneys in the account may be spent only after appropriation.
+Expenditures from the account may be used only for transportation projects, programs, or activities identified as forward flexible projects, programs, or activities in an omnibus transportation appropriations act.

 ## Section 703